The Apprentice (British TV series) series 3: Criticism

-Towards the end of the third series, several organisation - including the Trades Union Congress, the Liberal Democrats, The Equal Opportunities Commission and the Recruitment and Employment Confederation - criticised Alan Sugar for conducting sexual discrimination on a televised programme.
+Towards the end of the third series, several organisations - including the Trades Union Congress, the Liberal Democrats, The Equal Opportunities Commission and the Recruitment and Employment Confederation - criticised Alan Sugar for conducting sexual discrimination on a televised programme.
 The accusations were centred around the boardroom segment for the eleventh episode, in regards to the questioning of two of the remaining five candidates in the contest, Katie Hopkins and Kristina Grimes, about their child-care arrangements, but not Tre Azam, with the groups accusing Sugar of being in breach of the 1976 Sex Discrimination act.
 However, Sugar denied the allegations of sexism due to his knowledge of the government act, a point that was strongly supported by facts that had not been taken into consideration before the accusation was made.

 The primary factor that the groups did not know of, was that both Hopkins and Grimes had been asked about child-care, because both had disclosed information in their applications before appearing on the programme that each was a single mother at the time; Tre Azam was not asked the same question, because he had made clear in his application that, while he was a father, he was also married.
-In addition, Hopkins decision to decline an offer to proceed into the final had been purely her decision, and not influenced by anyone else or her status as a single mother.
+In addition, Hopkins' decision to decline an offer to proceed into the final had been purely her decision, and not influenced by anyone else or her status as a single mother.